The year was 1953. It started, naturally enough, with an idea.

 To this day, Pearson boats continue to sail the world's oceans and are readily available on the resale market.
 For a new generation of sailors it is an excellent opportunity for getting started in yacht ownership.
 Sadly the company closed its doors in 1991 in conjunction with a major recession in the boat building industry, and no more Pearson Yachts were produced.
 For more history you will find links below to interesting articles on the web.

-Pearson Yachts Founders
+— Pearson Yachts Inc.

 The Pearson cousins began the modern era of fiberglass production sailboats…